 Law enforcement training has experienced many changes over the Academy's 30+ year history.
 We have expanded from basic training of new recruits to instructor, advanced, and chief of police training.
 A myriad of law enforcement organizations--municipal, county, state and federal--utilize our facility to train others as well as themselves.

-The Law Enforcement Training Board and its Advisory Council, the Executive Director, and the Staff of the Indiana Law Enforcement Academy are looking into the future with genuine enthusiasm.
+The Law Enforcement Training Board, the Executive Director, and the Staff of the Indiana Law Enforcement Academy are looking into the future with genuine enthusiasm.
 Indiana law enforcement officers are, and will continue to be, an asset to their jurisdictions because of highly reputable and quality training provided at the Academy.
 We are "For All the People".